 Untreated, Syphilis Can Cause Serious and Potentially Life-Threatening Health Conditions

-Syphilis can be treated with antibiotics but the duration of treatment t will depend on the stage of your infection.
+You can treat syphilis with antibiotics but the duration of treatment will depend on the stage of your infection.
 In untreated, syphilis can cause serious and potentially life-threatening health conditions so early detection and treatment are very important.
 Untreated (tertiary) syphilis can cause:

 - Heart problems: angina, aortic aneurysm, heart failure